 eToro now offers a full range of products far and beyond just CFD broker services.
 While it is true that you can trade Forex, buy stocks and shares, and even make short-term investments in other assets like commodities, you can also buy crypto and actually own the underlying asset.

 ✅eToro offers super low fees that are only charged via a tight spread.
 On the other hand, Revolut charges 1.5% in trading fees, on top of the spread.

 ✅eToro allows you to own the underlying asset when you buy crypto.
 Revolut is merely a CFD-like broker in this respect, as you don’t own the asset you buy.

-✅ Revolut only supports users from Europe and Australia. eToro is much more inclusive, and they even accept U.S. residents.
+✅ Revolut only supports users from Europe and Australia. eToro is available in most countries in the world.

 ✅Revolut supports just 5 cryptocurrencies, while eToro lists 15.